-An important part of the pursuit of sustainability is using the best available science to create properly evidence based policy.
+An important part of the pursuit of sustainability is using the best available science to create properly evidence-based policy.
 As with many policy making requirements, it would be impossible to expect Ministers and officials to be expert in the necessary scientific areas which by their very nature are sometimes narrowly specialist.
 Achieving evidence based policy requires, therefore, excellent sources of robust, independent scientific advice.

-As is described above in the discussion of the framework for the functions of government, the structures for obtaining this advice are largely ad-hoc and inconsistent across the policy area, (although the coverage of the environmental field can be supplemented by seeking the advice of UK advisory bodies) and much dependent on the two principal agencies - SEPA and SNH.
-The agencies are, however, as has been noted, burdened by a combination of policy advisory, expert scientific and executive roles.
+As is described above, in the discussion of the framework for the functions of government, the structures for obtaining this advice are largely ad-hoc and inconsistent across the environmental policy area, (although the coverage of the environmental field can be supplemented by seeking the advice of UK advisory bodies while still available).
+The Government is dependent on the two principal agencies - SEPA and SNH - to a large extent.
+The agencies are, however, as has been noted, burdened by a combination of policy advisory, expert scientific and executive functions.
 In this situation, the dominance of finance through the grant-in-aid and the ability (and occasionally tendency) of Ministers and officials to give often detailed direction, undermines the independence of the scientific advice offered.
-This is not to say that the integrity of the advice given is in any way in doubt, but to suggest that other considerations might play a very major part in decisions as to which scientific research is undertaken.
+This is not to say that the integrity of the advice given is in any way in doubt, but to suggest that other considerations might play a very major part in decisions as to which scientific research and inquiry is undertaken.
 It might also mean that the way and tone in which advice is offered might be affected by other considerations.
-These influences have been observed to include a dislike of the agencies being publicly criticised as their performance is closely monitored by central government - and uncertain future of any agency within an environment where threats of "bonfires of the Quangos" are regularly heard.
+These influences have been observed to include a dislike of the agencies being publicly criticised as their performance is closely monitored by central government - and the uncertain future of any agency within an environment where threats of "bonfires of the Quangos" are regularly heard.